Chippewa Valley Technical College

 Program Requirements

-• High School Diploma or GED
+• High school diploma or GED

-• Program-specific requirements may apply
+• Program-specific prerequisites or placement requirements may apply

 Apply/Contact

 Request to Edit or Update This Trade Information.
-The Chippewa Valley Technical College was reviewed on November 2024
+The Chippewa Valley Technical College was reviewed on December 2025

 Cost & Career Outlook